carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > ## Exercise
 > A) Given the distribution of systolic blood pressure, with a mean of 112 mmHg
 > and a standard deviation of 10 mmHg, simulate 100 data sets of 2000 observations
 > each.
-For each sample, store the sample ID, mean systolic blood pressure and the
+For each sample, store the sample ID, mean systolic blood pressure,
-> 95% confidence interval in a tibble.
+> the standard error and the 95% confidence interval in a tibble.
 > B) Create an extra column in the tibble, indicating for each confidence
 > interval whether the original mean of 112 mmHg was captured.
 > C) Plot the mean values and their 95% confidence intervals.
 Add a line to show the population mean.
 How